ybot1122/playground/ssr-rsc-intro/README.md

 # SECTION 5: Serverside Rendering React with Suspense, Streaming, WITH Clientside Hydration

 In the previous section we saw Suspense and HTML streaming in action.
 However, I did not hydrate the clientside application.
 Let's do that now.
-I created a new endpoint `/im-streaming-html-with-hydration` that adds a param to `bootstrapScripts`.
+I created a new endpoint `/im-streaming-html-with-hydration-broken` that adds a param to `bootstrapScripts`.
 The script I gave it is a `hydrateRoot()` call, like we have done in previous sections.

 Open the page, and check the console logs.
 Notice that fetching now happens in an infinite loop, and we also get a warning from React:

 `A component was suspended by an uncached promise.
 Creating promises inside a Client Component or hook is not yet supported, except via a Suspense-compatible library or framework.`

+The problem is that once we hydrate our application, it creates a new `fetchData` promise on the clientside.
+Once that `fetchData` promise resolves on the clientside it triggers a rerender that creates a new `fetchData` promise.
+Thus we get stuck in an infinite loop.
+Notice the React warning here:

+`except via a Suspense-compatible library or framework.`

+Unfortunately this is a touchy subject, and React has been criticized for potentially keeping this implementation "secret" to discourage us from integrating with Suspense on our own.
+Instead, we should rely on a meta-framework like NextJS or Remix.
+This has been a controversy / drama.
+In this tutorial, I will fix this error with a very straightforward logic: using an if-statement, if I am on the clientside, then return a Promise that never resolves; Eventually the streaming HTML will come in.
+This is absolutely not a production-ready solution, but I wanted to be transparent about this whole caveat.

+You can

 # SECTION 6: React Server Components